james-ralph8555/tarot-daily/infra/docs/DATABASE_INITIALIZATION.md

 npm run dev
 ```

-The web app will create the database at `var/data/tarot.duckdb` (or the path specified by `DUCKDB_PATH` environment variable) and initialize all necessary tables.
+The web app will connect to PostgreSQL using the `DATABASE_URL` environment variable and initialize all necessary tables.